KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part_3_body_section_headers.md

 3. Next, Lets add a subtitle.
 What tag do you think we might use here?
 >Hint: This is probably the second most important header content on our page.
 For our cocktail lounge we might use the text "Cocktails with a side of code."

 4. Finally, we'll add three different sections.
 We'll want an "About" section a "Menu" section and a "Contact" section.
-To section out parts of our page we typically use the `div` tag.
-    * We want to add `id` attributes to these sections for navigation later.
-Under therite `div#about` t
+To section out parts of our page we will use more `div` tags.
+We'll need to add `id` attributes to these sections for navigation later in the worksheet.

+    1. Inside the `div.container` element but below the first `div.row` element add a second row div but this time we're going to add the id attribute with the value of "about".
+Type `div.row#about` and press the `tab` key.
+This will be the row for our "About" section.
+The element you created should look like this:

+    2. Inside the second `div.row` add another `div.col-sm-12`

+    3. Inside the second `div.col-

     * We'll want to use an `h3` tag here since this is the third most important heading on the page.